ACM Publications Policy on the Withdrawal, Correction, Retraction, and Removal of Works from ACM Publications and ACM DL

 - Disputed authorship

 - Clear evidence that findings are unreliable as the result of either errors or misconduct

-Decisions to Retract a Work shall be made by ACM's Director of Publications.
+Decisions to Retract a Work shall be made by either ACM's Director of Publications or the Publications Board Committee on Ethics and Plagiarism Committee, depending on the nature of the retraction being considered*.
 If the Director of Publications is not available to make such a decision, the Co-Chairs of the ACM Publications Board shall be empowered to render a decision.
 When such a determination has been made, the following actions will be taken:

 - Under no circumstances shall the published Work be removed from the ACM Digital Library.
 Instead, a "Notice of Retraction" shall be created and added to the published Work’s citation page in the ACM Digital Library, which shall include the title of the Work, all named authors of the retracted Work, and the reason for the retraction of the Work.